carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

  The :option:`--strict-whitespace` argument disables this behavior.
 End-of-line sequences are canonicalized to UNIX-style ``\n`` in all modes.

+.. option:: --ignore-case

+  By default, FileCheck uses case-sensitive matching.
+This option causes FileCheck to use case-insensitive matching.

 .. option:: --implicit-check-not check-pattern

   Adds implicit negative checks for the specified patterns between positive